 The app is far from basic they have so much on it including

 - Plus a themed area which changes regularly

-The shows can be downloaded which means there is no need to use up your data when you out and about.
+The shows can be downloaded which means there is no need to your data when your out and about.
 This is something which I love because there is nothing worse than having no data left.
 The choices of shows on there include Pingu, Ben and Holly, Thomas and also Fireman Sam.
-I have actually downloaded some of them to my phone so that when Jess is losing her mind and needs to wait for something such as food I can give her this to ease the meltdown.
+I have actually downloaded some of them to my phone so that when Jess is losing her mind.
+Maybe when she needs to wait for something such as food I can give her this to ease the meltdown.
 I think there are around 800 shows which means that Jess should not get bored of the same episodes.

 I have had a lot of fun on the games with Jess.
 A couple of our favourites on Hopster include the app where you have to collect the flies and feed them to the frog.
 I know this is one which Jess enjoys playing on as well.
-I know that another game which Jess loves on the game is the alphabet hotel which is where you have find the same letter as your playing on, trace the letter and make words using the letter.
-This is something which Jess can spend hours playing on and I think this is the way she has learned a lot of the alphabet along with attending nursery.
-I am glad to see that over the time which we have been using Hopster Jess’s knowledge has increased and I do put this down to the fact that she has been playing games which are educational.
+I know that another game which Jess loves on the game is the alphabet hotel which is where you have find the same letter as your playing on.
+There is also trace the letter and make words using the letter.
+This is something which Jess can spend hours playing on.
+I think this is the way she has learned a lot of the alphabet along with attending nursery.
+I am glad to see that over the time which we have been using Hopster Jess’s knowledge has increased.
+This I do put down to the fact that she has been playing games which are educational.

 Have you used Hopster with your child?
 If so what did you think?

 We were given a subscription to Hopster in exchange for review, however, all thoughts as my own.